aineko-dev/aineko/docs/examples/aineko-dream.md

     **Move Fast, Break Nothing -** By representing our use case as an Aineko pipeline, it was clear how we could swap building blocks in and out with ease.

     _Aineko made it easy to try out new foundation models.
 Once the pipeline was constructed with GPT-3 it was trivial to use GPT-4.
-Later, we built a second connector node for the the Cohere API and used it as a drop-replacement for OpenAI.
+Later, we built a second connector node for the Cohere API and used it as a drop-replacement for OpenAI.
 We were able to run all three models with standalone pipelines, each with its own unique API endpoint.
 We can use the various endpoints to route traffic for different users or use one for production and the others for development._

 ## Tech overview